iivanoo/covid-apps-observer/data/data_us/reports/resources/com.americanwell.android.member.wellpoint___12.10.01.005_01/report.md

 > keeps crashing!<br> :date: __2021-04-23 05:07:19__

 > Big scam I have a sinus infection I know what allergies feels like this is not allergies doctor didn't listen to a thing I said told them I have tried nasal sprays, sudafed, and one of the meds I had listed was zytec and ill be damned if the idiot didn't turn around and tell me to use afrin nasal spray and zytec all I needed was antibiotics I have had this for 4 or 5 days and it is getting worse dont waste your money on this big scam all they want is for you to come back in a week<br> :date: __2021-04-10 19:37:11__

-> 30 minutes and waiting for a doctor .. so no, this app is in no way even a tiny bit of replacement for a good old call to a hospital.
-If you have a cold, a sneeze or anything insignificant to get checked, something that you didn't get checked wouldn't make a difference.. rely on this app.. anything more than that and you're rolling a dice and taking your chances.<br> :date: __2021-04-10 08:38:40__